This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - black pepper

-To create the seasoning for this recipe, you need just a few common spices.
+You need just a few common spices to create the seasoning for this recipe.
 I also feature one of my favorite ingredients, Worcestershire sauce!
+My Roast Beef Rub also works well on this recipe.

 - Sear the roast for 2 minutes on each side to brown, then remove and set aside.